vaskoGut/Learning/README.md

       It can be provided context like that.
 So in that way you don't need to provide context info for each specific section component.
       ![image](https://github.com/user-attachments/assets/ce333824-9911-49ba-909e-1f112662fb9b)

+      Real life cases: 1) if you need to keep info about theme (f.e. dark/light).
+2) Keeping info about logined/authorised user 3) With help of context  are handled routing - active route in most cases.
+      4) it can be used to pass state to distance children.

   26. ###  react-structuring-code
        You need specific folder for your components ( it can be also seperate folder for your common components ), for hooks, constants.